rtCamp/snapwp/packages/plugin-apollo-client/README.md

 ## Installation

-To integrate plugin-apollo-client within the SnapWP framework:

-1. **Add the package to your project's dependencies:**
+1. Add the package to your SnapWP project's dependencies:

     ```bash
-    npm install plugin-apollo-client --save
+    npm install @snapwp/plugin-apollo-client --save
     ```

+    If you wish to use Apollo Client directly, you should also install the core Apollo Client package:

+    ```bash
+    npm install @snapwp/plugin-apollo-client @apollo/client --save
+    ```

-2. **Update your snapwp.config.ts file to use the ApolloClientEngine as the GraphQL query engine:**
+2. Update your [snapwp.config.ts file](../../docs/config-api.md) to use the `ApolloClientEngine`:

-    To use `plugin-apollo-client` with SnapWP, we will configure the query engine by adding the `ApolloClientEngine` as the engine to be used for GraphQL operations.

     ```diff
     import type { SnapWPConfig } from '@snapwp/core/config';
     + import { ApolloClientEngine } from '@snapwp/plugin-apollo-client';

     const config: SnapWPConfig = {
+      // The rest of your SnapWP config...
-    +	query: {
+      query: {
     +    engine: ApolloClientEngine,
-    +	},
+      },
     };

     export default config;
     ```

-    This setup tells SnapWP to use Apollo Client as its data fetching engine by leveraging the ApolloClientEngine adapter.

 ## Contributing